 Jane Salt (Principal, Bayulu Remote Community School)– “Our students are very engaged and focused in their learning”.

 Video 2 How does the program work in participating schools?Transcript

 “Today we’ve had two staff up from Dawson Park Primary school in Perth, visit our school, so today was about having some experts come into the school and share their knowledge and show us and give us some feedback and so it was an opportunity for our teachers to see the experts in action and look at a daily review in numeracy and it was affirmation we were on the right track.
 Then moving forward having coaches come back to Bayulu School to observe our staff and give them that feedback, specific feedback about where to next.’’

 All public and non-government Kimberley schools have the option of joining and are invited to submit an expression of interest each year.
-The 22 schools participating in 2018 and 2019 are listed below.
+The 24 schools participating are listed below.